HARSAVARDINI-KS/GFG-SECOND-LARGEST/README.md

 # GFG-SECOND-LARGEST
-It has code snippet for find second largest in gfg
+It has code snippet for find second largest in gfg in c++ language